 With Camille Benarab-Lopez, the games of transparency darken as she highlights that truth has settled in the troubled water rather than in the crystalline clearness.
 Images, matter and memory are thus also lost pains to dress the wounds, to inhabit the void and to reconstruct the image: this complete Image, a puzzle in which everything fits together neatly, nicely, but which in life always remains absent, as Joyce Carol Oates writes (Blonde, 1999).
 As a response to the absence, Camille Benarab-Lopez claims that the image can only be images, that one always, continuously, slides over another.
 Indeed: the background of the image is always an image as infinite as sorrows can be, and as for the sweet mystery, it always persists. »

 Camille graduated from the École Nationale Supérieure des Arts Décoratifs (2014) and the École Nationale Supérieure des Beaux-Arts de Paris (2018).
 She was a resident at the Casa Velázquez - Académie de France in Madrid (2015) and at the Cité Internationale des Arts (2016).
-She is the laureate of the ICART Artistik Rezo Prize (2020), as well as of the FoRTE - Fonds Régional pour les Talents Émergents grant (2021), and participated in the 71st edition of Jeune Création (2021).
-In November, she will participate in the 2nd edition of the Biennale de l'Image Tangible and in the art fair Approche, along side GALERIE CHLOE SALGADO.
+She is the laureate of the ICART Artistik Rezo Prize (2020), as well as of the FoRTE - Fonds Régional pour les Talents Émergents grant (2021), and participates in the 71st edition of Jeune Création (2021).
+In November, she also participates in the 2nd edition of the Biennale de l'Image Tangible and in A PPR OC HE art fair, along side GALERIE CHLOE SALGADO.